Interim Curriculum Statement

 - Achievement in a range of subjects across the curriculum and beyond improves pupils’ confidence and self-esteem, enabling them to tackle more challenging work and develop a positive attitude to school

 We aim to teach our broad and balanced curriculum in an engaging, interesting and inspirational way.
 The curriculum is taught primarily through a skills-based approach to each subject and wherever possible teachers create links between subjects to embed a context for learning.
 The ‘Newton Flotman’ curriculum is currently under review following a period of change at the school as well as ongoing impact of coronavirus and will be implemented during the Autumn term.
-It will ensure progression in all subjects in all year groups and key stages taught in our mixed-age classes across the school.
+It will ensure progression in all subjects in all year groups and key stages taught in our mixed-age classes across the academy.

 Following the school closures in March 2020 due to the Coronavirus outbreak the Government introduced the Oak National Academy to help the pupils learn at home.
 The Oak Academy’s materials and resources have improved over the past few months and there is a partial curriculum available to schools who might have to teach some children remotely again at some point this term.